pchala/oximite/README.md

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/J5E121FXSB)

-**oximite** is a high-performance, asynchronous Rust firmware for the Raspberry Pi Pico W, designed to retrofit standard espresso machines (such as the Gaggia Classic or Rancilio Silvia) with advanced digital controls.
+**oximite** is a high-performance, asynchronous Rust firmware for the [Pimoroni Pico Plus 2 W](https://shop.pimoroni.com/products/pimoroni-pico-plus-2-w), designed to retrofit standard espresso machines (such as the Gaggia Classic or Rancilio Silvia) with advanced digital controls.

-By replacing the factory internals with oximite, machines gain capabilities typically found in commercial or prosumer equipment, including real-time pressure profiling, PID temperature control, volumetric dosing, and a web-based user interface natively hosted on the Pico W.
+By replacing the factory internals with oximite, machines gain capabilities typically found in commercial or prosumer equipment, including real-time pressure profiling, PID temperature control, volumetric dosing, and a web-based user interface natively hosted on the Pico Plus 2 W.

+> **Hardware kindly sponsored and provided by [Pimoroni](https://pimoroni.com).
+Thank you! 🎉**

 Support the continued development of this open-source project by [leaving a tip on Ko-fi](https://ko-fi.com/J5E121FXSB).
 Contributions help accelerate the implementation of new features.